 Anti-carburizing, anti-nitriding, anti-oxidation and copper or tin plating | 3.2 | …… |

-The Stainless Steel Pipe is roughed with #80-#, 180-#, 320-#, 400-#, 500-#, 600 sand belt in turn, so that the surface has no obvious sand hole and porosity defects.
-Then the Polishing Wheel and rough polishing wheel are used to polish with polishing white paste to deal with the residual grinding marks and improve the surface smoothness and gloss.
+The Stainless Steel Pipe is rough ground with #80-#, 180-#, 320-#, 400-#, 500-#, 600 sand belt in turn, so that the surface has no obvious sand hole and porosity defects.
+Then the polishing hemp wheel and rough Polishing Wheel are used to polish with polishing white paste to deal with the residual grinding marks and improve the surface smoothness and gloss.
 It is then polished with a medium polishing wheel to further improve the surface smoothness and gloss.
-Finally, the light is collected with a fine casting wheel to form a good mirror effect.
+Finally, the fine polishing wheel is used to form a good mirror effect.

 First, the Copper Tube is roughed with #80 Abrasive Belt to remove the rough surface and potholes on the surface, and then the surface is finely ground and the outline is trimmed with #180, #320 abrasive belt in turn.
 Then the third grinding with #400, #500 sand belt is carried out successively, so that the surface tends to be more ideal appearance and the line is clear and the structure is symmetrical.
 Followed by finishing with #600 sand belt, the surface reaches the ideal appearance profile, and the surface has no obvious sand hole and porosity defects.
 Finally, polishing the pipe with polishing cloth wheel and polishing slurry (yellow) can achieve a good mirror effect.